top of page

 Why Before & After Matters

-We’ve seen it happen countless times:
+We’ve seen it happen time and time again:

-• A hallway becomes a gallery.
+• A hallway becomes a gallery

-• A home office feels finished.
+• A home office feels complete

-• A family heirloom becomes a focal point.
+• A family heirloom becomes a focal point

 Framing gives art presence.